BartSte/nvim-project-marks/README.md

 - `require('projectmarks').lualine.shada`: Displays an icon with the name of the shada file that is being used.
 If the global shada file is used, nothing is displayed.
+- `require('projectmarks').lualine.marks`: Displays the marks that are set in the current buffer.
+If no marks are set, nothing is displayed.
+- `require('projectmarks').lualine.marks_optimized`: Has the same functionality
+  as `marks`, but it only refreshes its content when the active buffer changes, or the marks are changed.
+The `opts.mapping` option must be set to `true` for this to work.

 # Troubleshooting